Jeni's Splendid Ice Creams: Products

 As of August 2022, Jeni's had 37 ice cream flavors on their menu, with new and changing flavors based on seasonality and partnerships.

+In 2021, Jeni's released a limited-edition flavor in honor of former President Joe Biden's inauguration.
+Biden visted Jeni's in Columbus while Vice President and considers it a favorite.

 Partnerships

 Jeni's partnered with Uncle Nearest Premium Whiskey in 2022 for the non-alcoholic 'Boozy Eggnog' flavor.
 They partnered again in December 2023 for a 'Hot Toddy' sorbet flavor, which was released in January 2024.
 Jeni's also partnered with American jam rock band Goose in June of 2025 for the Goose Tracks flavor.